DiabloBlacno/zdsfetch/README.md

 2. _Added ASCII Text option.
 Currently compatible only with OpenIndiana_ An alternative for neofetch and fastfetch
 ## Compatible with
-Supported fully:Linux, BSD
+_Supported fully:Linux, BSD\n
-Supported only in DEV version: Illumos
+Supported only in DEV version: Illumos\n
-Maybe supported: Windows
+Maybe supported: Windows\n_
 ## Dependencies:
 sh (usually pre-installed on unix-like os) or bash
 ## Build instructions: